Apr 21, 2021

 In fact, it can be helpful to think about music during the pre-production phase.
 You can write out the emotional beats you want to hit as part of the script, or call out specific songs and genres when you fill in your storyboard template.

 Fast-forward to the post-production phase.
-You’ve completed shooting and now that you’re editing the project, you’re ready to add in music and mold the final film into the vision you can see in your head.
+You’ve completed shooting and now that you’re editing the project, you’re ready to add audio to video and mold the final film into the vision you can see in your head.
 To start, you’ll want to browse your go-to royalty free music library.

 Now your initial reaction to this might be, “But why do I need royalty free music when I’ve got a whole library of songs on iTunes?”
 That’s a good question, and it’s something a lot of creators wonder.